-The Tree\Folder filters provides operators the ability to choose which Folders within Mailboxes or Public Folders will be displayed (Included/Excluded) and acted upon during search, restore and export actions.
+The Exchange management tool's Tree\Folder filters provides operators the ability to choose which Folders within Mailboxes or Public Folders will be displayed (Included/Excluded) and acted upon during search, restore and export actions.

 - As a prerequisite ensure you have read the Tree\Folder Filters Solution Article